The most important thing you must do when you receive a donation of any size is immediately thank your donor warmly and provide a donation receipt.

 This completes the cycle and sets the stage for your organization to receive another gift from the donor.

-By the way, how you thank the donor depends on the way they gave.
+By the way, how you thank the donor (i.e. by mail or email) depends on the way they gave.

-When you receive a gift by check, you should print and mail a personalized letter of appreciation that serves as the receipt.
+When you receive a gift by check, print and mail a personalized letter of appreciation that serves as the receipt.

-When you receive an online gift, you should send the donor a receipt via email.
-This should be automated through your donor management software, but it still needs to be warm and friendly.
+When you receive an online gift, your personalized letter of appreciation (that also serves as the receipt) is sent as an email.
+This can be automated through your donor management software and needs to be warm and friendly – not generic and bland.

-The donation receipt can almost seem like a clerical task.
-But it’s not.
+The donation receipt can almost seem like a clerical task, but it’s not.
+It’s part of building a strong donor relationship.

 Given how important the donation receipt is in securing a future gift and inspiring the donor to tell others about your organization, crafting the perfect donation receipt is hardly a clerical task to check off your list.

-Think of your donation receipt as an ambassador for your nonprofit, thanking the donor for their support.
+Think of your donation receipt as an ambassador, representing your nonprofit in a professional and friendly manner and thanking the donor for their support.

 What makes a good ambassador?